 If you are reading this page, then you want to know more about me and my divorce and family law practice.
-Great!
+Thank you.
 I would love to share that with you.
 But first --- One of the most important decisions you can make in approaching your divorce is which divorce attorney or mediator you will choose.
-Choose a divorce professional who listens to you, who works to understand your interests and goals, and whose philosophy and approach reflect your values.
+Choose a divorce professional who listens to you, who works to understand your interests and goals, and whose philosophy and approach reflect and support your values.
 Divorce with dignity is possible.

 As the daughter of divorced parents and as a divorced woman, a mom and a stepmom, I have a personal understanding of the damage the litigation process can cause and the challenges parents face after divorce.
 The vulnerabilities and negative emotions evoked during divorce can undermine trust and cooperative decision-making.
 Parents are expected to make many difficult choices at a time when most are struggling with overwhelming and often conflicting feelings.
 And yet, those decisions create the foundation and direction for life after divorce.
 That's why I support alternatives to litigation - Collaborative Divorce Process, Custody Mediation and Divorce Mediation - so that clients can resolve disputes respectfully and creatively, at a pace they choose.